LauzikasMartynas/SPHerture/README.md

 ## Quick setup guide

-Probably the easiest way to run the program is to use [pyenv](https://github.com/pyenv/pyenv) to set the local Python version and [Poetry](https://python-poetry.org/) manages dependencies.
-Alternatively, install wxPyhton, vispy, matplotlib, numpy, numba etc. Developed on macOS Sonoma 14.4, can be made to work on WSL Ubuntu-22.04, Windows 11.
+Probably the easiest way to run the program is to use [pyenv](https://github.com/pyenv/pyenv) to set the local Python version and [Poetry](https://python-poetry.org/) to manage dependencies.
+Alternatively, install numpy, wxPython, vispy, scipy, h5py, matplotlib etc. Developed on macOS Sonoma 14.4, can be made to work on Windows 11 and Linux.

 1. Install [Poetry](https://python-poetry.org/) and [pyenv](https://github.com/pyenv/pyenv).